Helping you rise above.

 Licensed Professional Counselor – In Person & Telehealth

-Courtney is a Licensed Professional Pounselor with a Master’s degree in Clinical Mental Health Counseling.
+Courtney is a Licensed Professional Counselor with a Master’s degree in Clinical Mental Health Counseling.
 Since 2011, she has worked with a special interest in child, adolescent and young adult populations.
 Courtney specializes in assisting with managing a variety of mental health needs such as depression, anxiety, stress management, ADHD, self-esteem, family conflict and behavioral concerns.

 Courtney utilizes a person-centered approach in all therapeutic interactions to ensure clients have a space safe to process through the challenges they are facing.
 Her therapeutic style gravitates towards cognitive behavioral therapy, mindfulness techniques and client-centered approaches.
 Courtney helps encourage clients to be able to identify emotions and triggers and build the skills to manage and navigate present and future challenges.
 She is an active member in the therapeutic relationship and offers a non-judgmental space.
 Courtney wants to empower her clients to build skills during sessions that they can use on their own and for years to come.

-Nikki Kwolek, B.S.
+Nikki Kwolek, M.S., N.C.C., L.A.P.C

-Master’s Level Intern, Carlow University – In Person & Telehealth
+Licensed Associate Professional Counselor – In Person & Telehealth

 Joseph Marsh, M.A., L.P.C.